 SCIO places great significance on nurturing the student community that develops over the course of the semester.
 The program is academically demanding, and the support network that develops between all the students is essential in helping everyone feel that they are staying on top of things!
 Every semester many students have shared that over their time in Oxford they have formed some of their strongest ever friendships.
 The opportunity to live with like-minded people in one of the most beautiful cities in the world is exciting, profound, and fun.

-Students applying to the Semester Programme will complete a rooming preference questionnaire that helps SCIO place students in the most suitable room available.
-Most rooms are shared with 1-3 other students.
+Students accepted into the programme will complete a rooming preference questionnaire that helps SCIO place students in the most suitable room available.
+Most rooms are shared with 1-3 other students, but single rooms are also available.

 THE VINES